yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 #### Safety:
 - Be fully aware of the hazards associated with chemicals and equipment.
 - Wear appropriate personal protective equipment (PPE), including a lab coat, goggles, gloves, and closed-toe shoes.
-- Always communicate potential hazards to lab mates and your advisor.
+- Always communicate potential hazards and recommended safety precautions to lab mates and your advisor.
-- Inform lab mates of potential hazards and recommended safety precautions.
 - Leave a written note detailing hazards when absent from the lab.

 #### Organization: